breatheco-de/knowledge-base/content/keep-your-projects.md

+---
+title: "Keeping Your Projects on GitHub After You Graduate From The Bootcamp"
+subtitle: "Maximize the Value of your Projects and Highlight your Professional Profile through GitHub After Graduating from the 4Geeks Academy Bootcamp"
+tags: ["4geeks", "github"]
+authors: ["Lorenagubaira"]
+---

 # Keeping your projects on GitHub after you graduate from the bootcamp

 Projects represent the work and experience in your professional portfolio.
 These projects showcase your skills as a programmer and are a powerful tool to demonstrate what you can achieve in the professional field.
 They are your introduction to potential employers or clients.